a740g/ANSI-Print-64/README.md

 ## Notes

 - This requires the latest version of [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe)
-- The renderer is designed for QB64's 32BPP graphics Window
+- The renderer is designed for QB64's 32BPP graphics Window.
+Legacy `SCREEN`s will not work
 - This is WIP.
 So, expect things to change and break.
-There are some bugs and quicks that needs to be worked out
+There are some bugs and quirks that needs to be worked out

 ## Credits